Wilfred/trifle/README.md

 ### v0.9 (unreleased)

 Exceptions: Added the function `exception-type`.
+Fixed a bug where `arity-error` or `stack-overflow` couldn't be caught if thrown by a built-in function or macro.

 [Emacs mode](https://github.com/Wilfred/.emacs.d/blob/gh-pages/user-lisp/trifle-mode.el):
 trifle-mode now understand how to indent Trifle code.